-Nightscout allows a user to upload CGM data from a variety of sources, to an online database and cloud computing service.
+Nightscout allows a user to upload CGM data from a variety of sources to an online database and cloud computing service.
 The information is then processed and displayed visually as a graph.
-There are plugins that allow greater information to be shown about OpenAPS, too.
+There are plugins that allow more information to be shown about OpenAPS, too.
 As the data is uploaded to an online website and then retrieved by OpenAPS, it allows OpenAPS a wider range of compatibility with various CGM solutions.

 Nightscout is the recommended way to visualize your OpenAPS closed loop.

 Even if you don’t choose to share your Nightscout site with another person, it will be helpful for you to visualize what the loop is doing; what it’s been doing; plus generate helpful reports for understanding your data, customized watchfaces with your OpenAPS data, and integration with IFTTT.
-You can read more about the latest Nightscout features here.
+You can read more about latest Nightscout features here

 Nightscout Setup with Heroku¶

 - If you plan to use Nightscout with OpenAPS, we recommend using Heroku, as OpenAPS can reach the usage limits of the free Azure plan and cause it to shut down for hours or days.
 If you end up needing a paid tier, the $7/mo Heroku plan is also much cheaper than the first paid tier of Azure.
 Currently, the only added benefit to choosing the $7/mo Heroku plan vs the free Heroku plan is a section showing site use metrics for performance (such as response time).
 This has limited benefit to the average OpenAPS user.
 In short, Heroku is the free and OpenAPS-friendly option for NS hosting.